 The rise in oil thefts and piracy off Nigerian waters suggests that there is an existing and thriving black market for crude oil.

-With the government subsidy encouraging illicit activities ( The government subsidy encourages oil thefts indirectly because of the illegal exportation of refined petrol to nearby countries where crude oil products are more expensive) the problem will be a long term one.
+With the government subsidy encouraging illicit activities ( The government subsidy encourages oil thefts indirectly because of the illegal exportation of refined petrol to nearby countries where crude oil products are more expensive) the problem will be a long-term one.

-Justification for the crime
+The justification for the crime

-Water and environmental Pollution
+Water and Environmental Pollution

-There is also the fact that oil spills and pipeline leakages has greatly destroyed the ecosystem of the Niger Delta and so normal farmers and fishermen can no longer go about their day to day fishing or farming activities.
+There is also the fact that oil spills and pipeline leakages have greatly destroyed the ecosystem of the Niger Delta and so normal farmers and fishermen can no longer go about their day to day fishing or farming activities.

-The Impacts to all these activities;
+The Impacts on all these activities;